Coronation of the Nepalese monarch

 The coronation of the Nepalese monarch was a rājyābhiṣeka, a Hindu religious ceremony in which the King of Nepal was crowned.
 The last coronation was held on 4 June 2001 for King Gyanendra.
-The Kingdom of Nepal was the last Hindu monarchy in the world at the time of its dissolution in 2008.
+The Kingdom of Nepal was the last Hindu monarchy in the world at the time of its abolition in 2008.

-Preparations
+Description

-The coronation would happen on a date selected by court astrologers for its auspiciousness.
-On the chosen day, the new King would have eight different types of clay ceremoniously applied to parts of his body.
-He would then bathe in holy water before being sprinkled with a mixture of butter, milk, curd and honey by a representative of the four traditional varnas of the Hindu society – a brahmin, a kshatriya, a vaishya and a shudra.
+The coronation would take place on a date selected by court astrologers for its auspiciousness.
+On the chosen day, the new king would have eight different types of clay ceremoniously applied to parts of his body.
+He would then bathe in holy water before being sprinkled with a mixture of butter, milk, curd and honey by representatives of each of the four traditional varnas of the Hindu society: a brahmin, a kshatriya, a vaishya and a shudra.
+After these rituals, and at the most auspicious moment selected by the astrologers, the king would be crowned by the royal priest with the Shripech, a large jewel-encrusted crown.

-Crowning ceremony

-Only after these had been done was the King allowed to be crowned.
-At the most auspicious moment, selected by the astrologers, the King would be crowned by the royal priest with the Crown of Nepal, a large jewel-encrusted crown.